Ar1veeee/Model_SkinOry_ML/README.md

 ## Skin Type Classifier

-The **Skin Type Classifier** was developed using the ResNet50 architecture as the base model for transfer learning.
+The **Skin Type Classifier**(isi link ipynb model) was developed using the ResNet50 architecture as the base model for transfer learning that is taken from <u>Keras</u>.
 The dataset used is the `SkinTypeDataset` which contains labeled images categorized by skin types (e.g., Dry, Normal, and Oily).

 ## Scrapping for Recommendation Product Skincare from Tokopedia